uberspark/uapp-pvdriver-uart/src/rpi-linux-4.4.y/README.md

 1. do a make docs_html within uberxmhf.git/docs folder and read uberxmhf.git/docs/_build/index.html.
 Refer to
    raspberry pi3 build and installation instructions.
 Note: you will need to pass --enable-uart-pl011 and --enable-uapp-pvdriver-uart at the build configuration step.

+2. you will also need to have the debugging setup as mentioned in the raspberry pi3 debugging documentation within uberXMHF so you can test the UART para-virtualized driver with the test scripts.
+As per the documentation we will refere to the target system as the Pi3 running uberXMHF along with the UART para virtualized driver and the host system as the test-bed dual.